MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from neutrino observations

-The ON-OFF analysis method outlined in~\cite{Super-Kamiokande:2020sgt} is adopted, assuming the ON region to be a circle centered around the GC and the OFF region to be another equal-sized circular region offset by $180^\circ$ in right ascension with respect to the GC~\cite{Super-Kamiokande:2020sgt}.
-Using the formulae given in~\cite{Covi:2009xn}, the number of signal and background events expected from ON and OFF source regions are calculated, including the effects of neutrino oscillations~\cite{Super-Kamiokande:2020sgt}.
-The distributions of background atmospheric neutrinos are obtained from~\cite{Honda:2011nf}.
+\underline{\textbf{Atmospheric neutrino observation:}} The neutrino fluxes measured from the MW halo by the Super-Kamiokande~\cite{Super-Kamiokande:2015qek} is used to constrain 100 MeV - 10 TeV thermal WIMPs~\cite{Primulando:2017kxf,Super-Kamiokande:2020sgt}.
+In obtaining these limits, the ON-OFF analysis method outlined in~\cite{Super-Kamiokande:2020sgt} is adopted, assuming the ON region to be a circle centered around the GC and the OFF region to be another equal-sized circular region offset by $180^\circ$ in right ascension with respect to the GC~\cite{Super-Kamiokande:2020sgt}.
+DM annihilation induced neutrino+antineutrino flux distributions from the ON and the OFF source regions are given by:

+where, $J_{\rm ON}$ and $J_{\rm OFF}$ represent the $J$-factors for the ON and the OFF regions, respectively.
+While obtaining the neutrino (antineutrino) spectrum $dN_f/dE_{\nu}$ ($dN_f/dE_{\bar{\nu}}$), the effects of neutrino oscillations during propagation has been taken into account, following~\cite{Super-Kamiokande:2020sgt}.
+Using these flux distributions and the formulae given in~\cite{Covi:2009xn}, we obtain the number of signal events expected from ON and OFF source regions.
+For the corresponding background events, the distributions of atmospheric neutrinos are obtained from~\cite{Honda:2011nf}.
 For $m_\chi \lesssim 1\,{\rm GeV}$, the fully contained (FC) sub-GeV data sample collected from source regions of half-opening angle $60^\circ$~\cite{Super-Kamiokande:2020sgt} is used, while, for $m_\chi \gtrsim 1\,{\rm GeV}$, the partially contained (PC) and Upward-going through muon (UP-$\mu$) events are considered assuming source regions of half-opening angles $20^\circ$ and $10^\circ$, respectively~\cite{Super-Kamiokande:2020sgt}.

 For each event category, we calculate the asymmetry, $A=(N_{\rm ON}-N_{\rm OFF})/(N_{\rm ON}+N_{\rm OFF})$, with $N_{\rm ON}$ and $N_{\rm OFF}$ being the total number of signal+background events expected from the ON and the OFF source regions, respectively.
-This asymmetry parameter is compared with its measured value~\cite{Super-Kamiokande:2020sgt} to obtain the upper limit on $\langle \sigma v \rangle$ for any given $m_\chi$.
+This asymmetry parameter is compared with its measured value (provided in~\cite{Super-Kamiokande:2020sgt}) to obtain the upper limit on $\langle \sigma v \rangle$ for any given $m_\chi$.
 Assuming $100\%$ BR for each channel, one finds that $\nu\bar{\nu}$ (cyan solid line in Fig.~\ref{fig:nuobs}) is the most strongly constrained final state, while $\mu^{+}\mu^{-}$ (purple solid line in Fig.~\ref{fig:nuobs}) is the second most strongly constrained channel.
 The limits for the remaining annihilation channels are weaker.
-On varying $\rho_\odot$, these limits strengthen up to a factor of eight.
+With the variation of $\rho_\odot$, these limits may vary by a factor of eight.